Create a custom Windows PE boot image with Configuration Manager

 In the Distribute Content Wizard, add the CM01 distribution point, and complete the wizard.

-Using Configuration Manager Trace, review the E:\Program Files\Microsoft Configuration Manager\Logs\distmgr.log file.
+Using Configuration Manager Trace, review the D:\Program Files\Microsoft Configuration Manager\Logs\distmgr.log file.
 Do not continue until you can see that the boot image is distributed.
 Look for the line that reads STATMSG: ID=2301.
-You also can view Content Status in the Configuration Manager Console by selecting the Zero Touch WinPE x86 boot image.
+You also can monitor Content Status in the Configuration Manager Console at \Monitoring\Overview\Distribution Status\Content Status\Zero Touch WinPE x64.
+See the following examples:

-Using the Configuration Manager Console, right-click the Zero Touch WinPE x64 boot image and select Properties.
+Using the Configuration Manager Console, in the Software Library workspace, under Boot Images, right-click the Zero Touch WinPE x64 boot image and select Properties.

-Using Configuration Manager Trace, review the E:\Program Files\Microsoft Configuration Manager\Logs\distmgr.log file and look for this text: Expanding PS10000B to E:\RemoteInstall\SMSImages.
+Using Configuration Manager Trace, review the D:\Program Files\Microsoft Configuration Manager\Logs\distmgr.log file and look for this text: Expanding PS100009 to D:\RemoteInstall\SMSImages.

-Review the E:\RemoteInstall\SMSImages folder.
+Review the D:\RemoteInstall\SMSImages folder.
 You should see three folders containing boot images.
-Two are from the default boot images, and the third folder (PS10000B) is from your new boot image with DaRT.
+Two are from the default boot images, and the third folder (PS100009) is from your new boot image with DaRT.
+See the examples below: